Olink Target 96 Metabolism

 An alphabetical list of the 92 proteins with links to the individual biomarker pages containing additional information and assay validation data can be found at the bottom of this page.

-Please Note: the METABOLISM panel uses a 1:10 dilution of sample, whereas our technical validation assays are performed in vitro using recombinant analytes .
+Please Note: the Metabolism panel uses a 1:10 dilution of sample, whereas our technical validation assays are performed in vitro using recombinant analytes .
 Technical validation data reported on the biomarker pages below, and in the data validation document for this panel are based on these in vitro assays.
 A multiplication factor of 10 should therefore be taken into consideration when comparing the addressable biological concentration to the in vitro validation data.
-(Download the sample dilution guideline document for this panel here)
+(Sample dilution guidelines can be found in the User Manual.)